Commonwealth Aircraft Corporation: Establishment

+World War II

 Shortly after the establishment of CAC, Mascot-based Tugan Aircraft was purchased.
 This led to Lawrence Wackett joining the company; he immediately became the General Manager.
 It is almost entirely due to Wackett's efforts that the Wirraway became the first aircraft produced by CAC.
 In 1935 Wackett had led a technical mission to Europe and the United States to evaluate modern aircraft types and select a type suitable to Australia's needs and within Australia's capabilities to build.
 The mission's selection was the North American NA-16; with CAC's modifications this became the Wirraway.
 CAC also undertook production of the Pratt & Whitney R-1340 engine used in the Wirraway and also built some propellers when supplies from alternative sources became problematic.
 With its first aircraft type the company thus became one of very few in the world that have produced an aircraft fitted with engines and propellers made by the same company (see also de Havilland).

 While CAC largely produced Australian versions of foreign aircraft, it also developed a number of original designs during and after World War II.
 These indigenous designs include the Wackett, which was only the second type produced by the company.
 The Wackett was a simple trainer aircraft, but later designs during World War II were the sophisticated Woomera and CA-15, however these types were destined to fly only in prototype form.

+From the 1950s

+Post war, CAC diversified into many other areas including housing, bus bodies, saucepans and pressure cookers and other household appliances.

-Other, jet-powered aircraft designs in the 1950s and 1960s did not even leave the drawing board, however in 1951 CAC was given the go-ahead to design and manufacture a version of the F-86 Sabre with a revised engine and armament.
+Jet-powered aircraft designs in the 1950s and 1960s did not leave the drawing board.
+However, in 1951, CAC was given the go-ahead to design and manufacture a version of the F-86 Sabre with a revised engine and armament.
 The Sabre was developed and produced concurrently with the indigenous Winjeel trainer, with Sabre manufacture coming to an end in 1961.

 In 1964 after a large amount of political lobbying CAC began producing components for the Sabre's replacement, a version of the Dassault Mirage III, as a subcontractor to the Government Aircraft Factories (GAF).
 In 1967 CAC commenced licence production of a version of the Aermacchi MB-326 optimised for Australian conditions, this programme ending in 1972.
 In 1971 CAC joined the small number of aircraft manufacturers which have built both fixed- and rotary-winged aircraft, when it began production of a variant of the Bell Kiowa for the Australian Army and Royal Australian Navy, the last of these was delivered in 1977.
-The same year CAC embarked on a Life Of Type Extension (LOTEX) programme for the Macchi, which was suffering fatigue problems.
-The LOTEX programme lasted until 1984.
-CAC became a fully owned subsidiary of Hawker de Havilland in 1985 and was renamed Hawker de Havilland Victoria in 1986.
-It was purchased by Boeing Australia in 2000.
+The same year CAC embarked on a Life of Type Extension (LOTEX) programme for the Macchi, which was suffering fatigue problems, until LOTEX expired in 1984.